argoproj/argo-cd/docs/helm.md

 ## Notes

-Unlike Git repos, Helm repos do not support directory listings.
-So this mean they do not support

-* Auto-completion of paths when creating apps.
-* Automatic syncing.

-Additionally:

 * The field `source/repoUrl` is inferred as a Helm apps only if it is set as a Helm repo in the settings.